 \section{Introduction}

 Yassaee et al.~\cite{Yassaee} have recently proposed a general technique for proving upper bounds on the probability of error for classical network information theory problems in the \emph{one-shot} case.
 By one-shot we mean a setup whose goal is to find a strategy for (say) transmitting one out of $M$ messages in a \emph{single use} of the network with (average or maximal) probability of error being as small as possible.
 This is unlike the traditional setup where the focus is on asymptotic rates and vanishing error probability.
-Some salient features of the method of \cite{Yassaee} are as follows: (1) it provides one-shot results whose form resembles (\emph{in a systematic way}) that of asymptotic results; (2) it fundamentally differs from the traditional methods where first various error events are identified, and then union bound (and packing or covering lemmas on individual error events) is used.
+Some salient features of the method of \cite{Yassaee} are as follows: (1) it provides one-shot results whose form resembles (in a systematic way) that of asymptotic results.
+In particular, the denominator of the one-shot bounds given by this technique consists of a product of multiple terms, each of which resembles the covering or packing lemmas of the asymptotic regime; (2) it fundamentally differs from the traditional methods where first various error events are identified, and then union bound (and packing or covering lemmas on individual error events) is used.
 Instead, the technique uses \emph{Jensen's inequality} only and is able to consider the effect of all the error events at once (hence yielding stronger results).
-Further, since one-shot versions of mutual packing and covering lemma are not known to exist, this technique outperforms the traditional ones; (3) the technique is able to recover the second-order asymptotics (dispersion) of the point-to-point channel capacity and provides new finite blocklength achievability results for many other network problems.
+Further, since one-shot versions of mutual packing and covering lemma are not known to exist, this technique outperforms the traditional ones; (3) the technique is able to recover the second-order asymptotics (dispersion) of the point-to-point channel capacity (i.e., a channel with one transmitter and one receiver) and provides new finite blocklength achievability results for many other network problems.